shea08/shea08.github.io/projects.md

 ## Android Mobile Applications

 This is a list of the mobile applications that I use on a regular basis.
-I enjoy using each of these apps and highly reccomend them.
+I enjoy using each of these apps and highly recommend them.
 I am currently operating these apps on a Samsung Galaxy S7.

 <b> <a href="https://play.google.com/store/apps/details?id=mobi.beyondpod"> BeyondPod </a></b>